QuentinBultinck/RetroAchievements/Misc/CR/Processing/CR_2025May_TreasuresDeep.md

 This seems to also be used within *"Best Scores"* leaderboards under VALUE.
 Does "pre-mission wealth" imply gold/wealth that's within the player's bank between missions?
 In that case code note `$0x0406c0` could also be updated, to include how this is used to calculate the effective wealth gathered during the mission?

 ## ∘───── 🧷 Additional Developer Notes ─────∘
-/// [Optional] Comments left in logic, RAScript, planning documents, other threads on discord.
 I was not able to relocate the Set Plan Review/Jr. Dev Request thread regarding this title.

 Your Ready for Review Thread was exceptionally annotated, you proactivly explained a lot of concerns there may be, love to see that.